Hitting The Wall During A Marathon Meaning

 What does hitting the wall mean?

 You’ll find it synonymous with running but it’s important to know that hitting the wall is different for everyone.
-It is a term meaning lack of energy and/or dehydration of waters and electrolytes.
+It is a term meaning lack of energy and/or dehydration of water and electrolytes.

 What does it feel like to hit the wall?